jiayihoffman/edge_ai/robot_car/SetupEnvironment.md

 ### Configure WebRTC on Raspberry Pi
 1. Install UV4L streaming server and other modules on Raspberry Pi according to [these instructions](https://www.linux-projects.org/uv4l/installation/).
 2. Configure SSL on Raspberry Pi for the UV4L server in `/etc/uv4l/uv4l-raspicam.conf`
+3. Start uv4l_raspicam if it is not already started: `$ sudo service uv4l_raspicam start`
-3. View live video captured from the Pi camera in a browser: `https://<raspihost>:<uv4lport>/stream/webrtc`
+4. View live video captured from the Pi camera in a browser: open web page `https://<raspihost>:8080/stream/webrtc`, and click the green "Call!" button
+5. Start `command_processor_webrtc.py` in python virtual environment.
+   1. need to set PYTHONPATH: `export PYTHONPATH='/home/pi/dev/edge_ai/robot_car'`
-4. In "Data Channels" section, check "send key codes", click the "message" box, and use arrow keys to control the robot's direction (forward, right, left, back) and use `space` key to stop the robot car.
+6. In "Data Channels" section, check "send key codes", click the "message" box, and use arrow keys to control the robot's direction (forward, right, left, back) and use `space` key to stop the robot car.

 ### Controlling DC Motors with L298N Dual H-Bridge and an Arduino
 https://dronebotworkshop.com/dc-motors-l298n-h-bridge/